TimBrophy/rag-model-patterns/README.md

 4. Select the chunk size that will be used to carve the document up into smaller pieces of text.

 ### Benchmarking setup
-In order to execute a benchmark test, the project utilises the RAGAS framework: https://docs.ragas.io/en/stable/index.html
+In order to execute a benchmark test, the project utilises the RAGAS [framework](https://docs.ragas.io/en/stable/index.html)

 Ragas executes a series of tests to determine the accuracy of the RAG pipeline across a number of metrics.